A double closing is an investment strategy that allows investors to sell their properties quickly.

 Double closings can be illegal depending on your location

-As noted above, double closings are legal in many states and jurisdictions in the United States.
+As noted above, double closings are legal in many parts of the United States.

 However, some states and jurisdictions might not allow double closings.